On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: Introduction

 In Section \ref{torus-section}, we first recall some preliminary results about complex tori and theta functions.
 Then in Section \ref{torus-superconformal-section}, we study N=2 superconformal DeWitt super-Riemann surfaces over a fixed complex torus with certain restricted N=2 superconformal coordinate transformations.
 In particular, we show that there is a doubly infinite family of distinct N=2 superconformal equivalence classes of compact genus-one N=2 superconformal DeWitt super-Riemann surfaces and that these distinct equivalence classes are characterized by theta functions associated to the torus up to type modulo the trivial theta functions, or equivalently by holomorphic line bundles over the underlying complex torus up to conformal equivalence.
+Aspects of genus-zero supermanifolds have been studied previously in, for instance, \cite{Manin2}.

 In Section \ref{nonhomo-section}, we reformulate our results in the ``nonhomogeneous coordinate system" as opposed to the ``homogeneous coordinate system" we had been using.
 We use this reformulation to give some intuition as to why our uniformization theorems hold.
-In particular, we discuss the infinitesimal N=1 and N=2 superconformal coordinate transformations, the presence of a representation of the affine unitary Lie algebra and an action of the $GL(1)$ loop group on the moduli spaces of genus-zero and genus-one N=2 superconformal super-Riemann spheres.
+In particular, we discuss the infinitesimal N=1 and N=2 superconformal coordinate transformations, the presence of a representation of the affine unitary Lie algebra and an action of the $GL(1)$ loop group on the moduli spaces of genus-zero and genus-one N=2 superconformal super-Riemann surfaces.

 Acknowledgments: The author thanks Yi-Zhi Huang, Liviu Nicolaescu, Jeffrey Rabin and Stephan Stolz for insightful comments and discussions.
-The author thanks Jeffrey Rabin for pointing out a mistake in a preliminary version of this paper.
+The author thanks Jeffrey Rabin as well as an anonymous referee for pointing out mistakes in preliminary versions of this paper.
+The author also thanks the kind support and hospitality of the Max Planck Institute for Mathematics in Bonn, Germany.